2022 Washington Commanders season: Week 9: vs. Minnesota Vikings

 Vikings quarterback Kirk Cousins made his first return to Washington since leaving the team following the 2017 season.
-Cousins previously played for Washington, then known as the Redskins, from 2012–2017, was their primary starter from 2015–2017 and earned a Pro Bowl berth once in that span.
+Cousins previously played for Washington, then known as the Redskins, from 2012 to 2017, was their primary starter from 2015 to 2017 and earned a Pro Bowl berth once in that span.
 Vikings head coach and former Redskins quarterbacks coach/offensive coordinator Kevin O'Connell previously mentored Cousins in the nation's capital during the 2017 season, Cousin's final season in the burgundy and gold.
 Washington was unable to hold onto a 17–7 fourth quarter lead as Kirk Cousins led the Minnesota Vikings to a 20–17 victory on a last-second Greg Joseph field goal.
 In the fourth quarter, Taylor Heinicke threw a critical interception to safety Harrison Smith that set up Minnesota deep in Washington territory.
 This led to Cousins throwing a touchdown to Dalvin Cook to tie the game at 17.
 After Washington failed to score on their next drive, Cousins led the Vikings into the Washington red zone.
 On fourth and goal with less than 2 minutes in the game, the Vikings took the lead on a field goal, but Washington backup defensive lineman John Ridgeway III committed a personal foul that granted the Vikings a first down.
 The Vikings then kicked a winning field goal with less than 15 seconds left.

 Week 10: at Philadelphia Eagles

-In a road divisional Monday Night Football matchup against the 8–0 Philadelphia Eagles, Washington had 40 minutes of time of possession to the Eagles 20, converted 12 of 21 third downs, and forced 4 turnovers to hand the them their first loss of the season, avenging their Week 3 loss to Philadelphia and picking up their fourth win in five games.
+In a road divisional Monday Night Football matchup against the 8–0 Philadelphia Eagles, Washington had 40 minutes of time of possession to the Eagles 20, converted 12 of 21 third downs, and forced 4 turnovers to hand them their first loss of the season, avenging their Week 3 loss to Philadelphia and picking up their fourth win in five games.
 It marked the second time in three seasons that Washington defeated the last undefeated team; they also defeated the 11–0 Pittsburgh Steelers in 2020.
 With Washington leading 26–21 less than two minutes remaining in the game, Eagles defensive end Brandon Graham committed a personal foul on a late hit on quarterback Taylor Heinicke that allowed Washington to convert a third down and run the game clock down, before sealing the 32–21 upset victory with a fumble return touchdown by Casey Toohill on the game's final play.
 Running backs Antonio Gibson and Brian Robinson Jr. each scored a rushing touchdown, and Terry McLaurin contributed 128 receiving yards.
 Kicker Joey Slye also had a large impact, making four field goals including from 58 (a career-long) and 55 yards.
 This win also marked the first time since 2014 that Washington had split their season series with Philadelphia.